 Cruise up the River Dee all year round.
-Chester Boat leaves every half an hour, from the elegant suspension bridge that links Grosvenor Park with the willow-fringed meadows beyond the river.
+Chester Boat leaves frequently, from the elegant suspension bridge that links Grosvenor Park with the willow-fringed meadows beyond the river.
 Even in winter, the covered boats sail hourly past spread-winged cormorants and handsome Victorian villas.

-- You can also buy a combined ticket for the boat and the city bus tour, saving £2.50 on a half hour cruise or £7 on the longer one.
+- You can buy just a boat ticket, or a combined ticket for the boat and the city bus tour.

 - Near the landing stage, don’t miss the columns, mosaics and poplars of the Roman gardens.